ansh1004-hub/CodeAlpha_Car-Price-Prediction-with-Machine-Learning/README.md

 Open SourceCode_CarPricePrediction.ipynb in your browser and run all cells.

-Interpretation of Metrics
+#### Interpretation of Metrics
+##### R-squared
-R-squared: Both models show high R-squared values on both training and test sets.
+Both models show high R-squared values on both training and test sets.
 This indicates that a large proportion of the variance in car selling prices can be explained by our features.
 The slight drop from training to test is normal and suggests good generalization.

+##### MAE, MSE, RMSE
-MAE, MSE, RMSE: These metrics quantify the average error.
+These metrics quantify the average error.
 For Linear Regression, the RMSE on the test set is approximately 1.71 Lakhs.
 For Lasso, it's approximately 1.66 Lakhs.
 This means, on average, our model's predictions are off by about 1.6-1.7 Lakhs from the actual selling price.

-Model Choice
+#### Model Choice
 Comparing Linear Regression and Lasso Regression, Lasso Regression shows slightly better performance on the test set (higher R-squared, lower MAE, MSE, RMSE).
 This suggests that Lasso's regularization, which helps prevent overfitting by shrinking less important feature coefficients, is beneficial for this dataset.
 Therefore, the Lasso Regression model is slightly preferred for this prediction task.

-How to Make New Predictions
+#### How to Make New Predictions
 You can use the trained lass_reg_model (or lin_reg_model) to predict the selling price of a new car.
 Ensure the input data is a NumPy array with 7 features in the correct order: Year, Present_Price, Driven_kms, Fuel_Type (0=Petrol, 1=Diesel, 2=CNG), Selling_type (0=Dealer, 1=Individual), Transmission (0=Manual, 1=Automatic), Owner.

 import numpy as np
-Example new car data :  2018 model, Present Price 7.5 Lakhs, Driven 30000 kms, Petrol, Dealer, Manual, 0 owners new_car_data = np.array([[2018, 7.5, 30000, 0, 0, 0, 0]])
+##### Example new car data :  2018 model, Present Price 7.5 Lakhs, Driven 30000 kms, Petrol, Dealer, Manual, 0 owners
+new_car_data = np.array([[2018, 7.5, 30000, 0, 0, 0, 0]])

-Using the Lasso Regression model for prediction predicted_price = lass_reg_model.predict(new_car_data) print(f"Predicted Selling Price using Lasso Regression: {predicted_price[0]:.2f} Lakhs")
+##### Using the Lasso Regression model for prediction
+predicted_price = lass_reg_model.predict(new_car_data)
+print(f"Predicted Selling Price using Lasso Regression: {predicted_price[0]:.2f} Lakhs")